Understanding Your Credit Report and Credit Score

 You have no way of controlling what credit scores you or a lender will receive at any given time.
 What you do have control over is the information in your credit file and making sure it is accurate and current.
 Check to make sure your personal details like name, address, birth date, Social Security number and employment information are correct and up to date.
 If you have a common name, make certain your report does not contain other people’s information.
 If you are receiving collection agency notices, call the original creditor and have them check their reporting.
 Having duplicate items on your report can affect your credit score.
 If you do correct or dispute any items, make sure you do so with all three bureaus (Equifax, Experian and TransUnion).

-How to spot and prevent fraud and identity theft on your credit report
+How to spot and prevent fraud on your credit report

 You do not have to be a victim of identity theft or fraud.
 There are steps you can take to protect yourself.